 What is the Cost of Wisdom Tooth Extraction?

 There are a lot of clients who call us to ask "How much is a wisdom Tooth Extraction?"

 The Cost of Surgical extraction Of an Impacted Tooth at Diva Dental Clinics Bangalore depends on the position of the tooth impacted.

-The Cost of Surgical extraction of an impacted Tooth at Diva Dental Clinics Bangalore depends on the position of the tooth impacted.
+The Cost of Surgical extraction of an impacted Tooth at Diva Dental Clinic In Bangalore depends on the position of the tooth impacted.